maccoda/maccoda.github.io/md/documentation.md

 Further I really enjoy that I can easily access the source code from the documentation.

 Recently I have tried to contribute back through writing some documentation on the standard library and thought I would try construct a reference for guidelines and principles the docs team seem to be following.

 ## Formatting

 * Wrap lines to 80 characters
 * Leave room for headings to breathe, empty line above and below.

+## Templates

+Standardization is always good in the standard library so to address these the documentation team developed some templates for common documentation which makes the feel of the documentation very consistent and easy to write.

+### Iterator Template

+When describing a struct that implements `Iterator` the following template should be used:
+> An iterator that {what it does}
+>
+> This struct is create by the {foo} method[ on {trait}].
+See its documentation
+> for more.

 ## Linking